expo/expo-three/README.md

 import { THREE } from 'expo-three';
 ```

-Do to some issues with the **Metro bundler** you may need to manually define the global instance of Three.js.
+Due to some issues with the **Metro bundler** you may need to manually define the global instance of Three.js.
 This is important because three.js doesn't fully use ECMAScript but rather mutates a single global instance of `THREE` with side-effects.

 ```js
 global.THREE = global.THREE || THREE;